Seattle DUI Defense Lawyer With Years Of Trial Attorney Experience

-HOW OUR LAWYERS CAN HELP YOU KEEP YOUR LICENSE
+HOW CAN A DUI DEFENSE LAW FIRM HELP YOU KEEP YOUR LICENSE?

-OUR LAWYERS DISCUSS WHAT TO DO AFTER A DUI ARREST
+WHAT SHOULD YOU DO AFTER A DUI ARREST?

 As you can see, it doesn’t matter what type of offense you are charged with—the penalties for this crime are severe.
 To understand the severity of the penalties, you must first understand why DUI is a crime and why it is so serious.
 Impaired drivers put every other driver on the road at risk, and therefore are punished harshly for posing a potential threat to others’ safety.